Mohamed Elgazzar, PhD

 VA Building # 1

-Graduate: PhD, Molecular Immunology, Kumamoto University, Japan, 2002
+Graduate: PhD, Immunology, Kumamoto University School of Medicine, Japan, 2002

 Fellowships: Department of Pediatrics, National Jewish Medical Center, Denver, CO 2003-2004; Department of Medicine, University of Colorado Health Sciences Center, Denver, CO 2004-2006; Department of Internal Medicine, Wake Forest University School of Medicine, Winston Salem, NC 2006-2007.